 One of main goal of communication activity is the intensive use of Twitter, Facebook and use of You Tube for a wide distribution of videos.
-Coming soon a new ResearchGate profile to enlarge the network of stakeholders.

 YouTube, Twitter and Facebook will remain the most used channels to promote project updates and results, and a RISIS profile for each of them has been created.
 Social media, especially Facebook and YouTube, have spread across the whole society as prominent communication channels.
-To extend the project target audience (specially to involve the great public and not only sectorial experts) RISIS is integrating these media tools strategically in the communication activities.
+To extend the project target audience (especially to involve the great public and not only sectorial experts) RISIS is integrating these media tools strategically in the communication activities.

 In March 2019 WP2 team have started to share content about the project, its general view, its aims and plans.
 After, new contents have been created about the structure of RISIS research infrastructure and its core datasets.
 The reach of RISIS posts has been implemented with photos and external links.
 Producing short clips on network's partners experience and putting them on a public video channel, (e.g. YouTube) serves several audiences and even offers a feedback channel for the project.
-Partners''' events and RISIS conferences and training activities are the main reference for RISIS events news, and for the latter case, specific graphic cards have been created for different kind of events (e.g. Summer School, Methodological courses...).
+Partner events and RISIS conferences and training activities are the main reference for RISIS events news, and for the latter case, specific graphic cards have been created for different kind of events (e.g. Summer School, Methodological courses...).